The Creaking Chair ...

 rather than the fact that he was dating someone

-I had always been cool about it, and I always thought if he ever gets serious he would tell me
+I had always been cool about it, and I always thought if he ever gets serious

 but then he went and told his mom and she unwittingly told me